tandrewnichols/simple-cli/README.md

 var simpleCli = require('simple-cli');

 module.exports = function(grunt) {
-  grunt.registerMultiTask('git', 'A git wrapper', function() {
+  // This is essentially the body of the "grunt-simple-git" plugin grunt.registerMultiTask('git', 'A git wrapper', function() {
     simpleCli.spawn(grunt, this, 'git', this.async() /* or some other callback */);
   });